 One thing that is new in our approach is the reliance on cells, and not on road segments or distance, as basis for payment.
 It deserves some more explanation.
 One basic idea in roadpricing is that certain roads (e.g. busy motorways) or bridges/tunnels are more expensive than for instance quiet country roads.
 Simply making all cells in which an expensive motorway occurs expensive is too crude, since there may be multiple roads in a particular cell.
-What we propose is that the price of a cell with multiple roads corresponds to the price of the cheapest road (in that cell).
+What we propose is that the price of a cell with multiple roads corresponds to the price of the cheapest road

+Fig. 1.
+An expensive cell exclusively covering a motorway segment, in between two exits, surrounded by inexpensive cells

+(in that cell).
 In order to charge the appropriate fee for an expensive road one cell is made very expensive that only contains this road and cannot be avoided.
-Such a cell can for instance be found on a stretch of motorway in between two exits, as illustrated in Fig. 1.
+Such a cell can for instance be found on a stretch of motorway in between two exits, as illustrated in Figure 1.
 Of course, such a cell is a prime candidate to be (regularly) a check cell.

-One (more) advantage of using cells over road segments is that substantial margins can be allowed in the accuracy of the location provided by the positioning system, see Fig. 2.
+One (more) advantage of using cells over road segments is that substantial margins can be allowed in the accuracy of the location provided by the positioning system, see Figure 2.
 This is a great benefit, since in practice the positioning accuracy is influenced for instance by atmospheric disturbances or by reflections of satellite signals in urban areas.
-Such lack of accuracy may be a problem for a road-segment-based approach, when there are adjacent, parallel roads with different prices.
+Such lack of accuracy may be a problem for a road-segment based approach, when there are adjacent, parallel roads with different prices.
 In contrast, our cell-based approach is more robust.
-Also, the system is independent of the (often
+Also, the system is independent of the (often proprietary) mechanisms for transforming satellite signals into road segments, on which other roadpricing approaches rely.
+Hence it can be realized more easily via open (international) standards.